jaredboice/daniel-san/README.md

 **Useful Functions**

 You can always use any exported function found in the program by simply requiring it.
 However, a few such useful functions are shown below.
+The analytic functions, with exception to findRulesToRetire, are executed on events.
+If using multi-currency conversion, the analysis takes place in the context of the global currencySymbol at the root of the danielSan object.

 ```javascript
 const {